developerstephanieb/ref/01_fundamentals/04_operators.md

 ### `TypeError`

 The `+` operator cannot be used to combine two different data types.
-This will cause a `TypeError`, a runtime error that occurs when an operation is performed on an inappropriate type.
+This will cause **type error**, a runtime error that occurs when an operation is performed on a value of the wrong type.
+When this happens, the interpreter stops and displays a `TypeError`.

 ```python
 # This code will fail